Banisteriopsis caapi ‘Tucunaca’ – Double Helix (plant)

 Out of stock

 Special larger diameter cuttings, double helix vines where both are rooted and growing.
-We have two available as pictured.
+We have only two available as pictured.

 Banisteriopsis caapi is the vine from which the South American hallucinogenic and healing brew ayahuasca is made.
 Family Malpighiaceae.
 Ayahuasca is a Kechua term for the drink made from this vine and translates to ‘Vine of the Soul’, referring to the freeing of the spirit.
 Also called yage, Caapi or Vine of the Dead.